ediellopez2/Paulas-Project/README.md

 # Paulas-Project
 My mother, Paula, suffers from chronic health problems and it requires that I check up on her multiple times throughout the day.
 Since she does not own a cell phone, I have decided to build a solution that allows her to reach me at the push of a button.
+At this time, I have 3 requests set up.
+They are **1: I need help**, **2: Call me**, and **3: YouTube**.
+I included **3: YouTube** as a request because my mother likes to watch YouTube videos at the of the day.

+This solution gives my mother back her independence as I no longer have to hover over her shoulder throughout the day.
+This also allows me to focus more on my work as I work from home at this time.

 ## Hardware & Software Needed
 - Raspberry Pi